technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     because Quarkus detects that it needs the PostgreSQL database for testing.

-3. Switch back to **Gitbash** and Ctrl + C. Run below commands to test the application by using this command:
+3. Switch back to the 1st instance of **Gitbash** and Ctrl + C. Run the below commands to test the application by using this command:

     +++./mvnw clean test+++
     ![](./media/image37.jpeg)